mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/single-pool/index.md

     dcos marathon app add ping.json
     ```

-1. Open a text editor, then copy and paste the following sample app definition to create the `nginx.json` file for the NGINX&trade; service:
+1. Copy and paste the following sample app definition to create the `nginx.json` file for the NGINX&trade; service:

     ```json
     {